freifunk/projects.freifunk.net-contents/collections/_projects/videoodyssee-refactoring.md

 * find a way to update voctoweb from official sources and keep our own design and resources
 * add schedule.xml support to uploader.
 Schedule.xml is a file exported by talk management software like frab or pretalx and already contains all important information about the video of the talks.
 * potential rerwite of uploader and pipeline software, if it is too complicated to add features or changes on the existing tools.

+## Milestones

+### Before applications

+Get in touch with us to talk about potential projects we can derive from this idea.
+You're also invited to check out the software projects and try to get them running.

+### Community bonding

+Use the bonding period to see the existing projects.
+Talk to us to learn how it works, how the workflow is and how to make changes.
+During this period we will be able to identify things to work on.
+This can result in tasks to improve existing software or we find out that it is more effective to create something new.

+### Coding period

+During this period we'd like to work in an agile mode and use a Scrum or Kanban or something in between to organize the workflow.
+If you have questions on this, please don't hesitate to ask.